WTXL-TV: History

 In 2001, Media Ventures Management (then owner of WTXL) entered into an operational outsourcing agreement with rival NBC affiliate WTWC-TV (channel 40, owned by the Sinclair Broadcast Group) which resulted in that station controlling WTXL and "WBXT".
 On March 17, 2002, this outlet merged all of its operations into WTWC's studios (on Deerlake South in unincorporated Leon County, Florida northwest of Bradfordville).
 The agreement between WTXL and WTWC was the first of its kind in the United States and was something similar to arrangements known today as local marketing and shared services agreements.
-The Southern Broadcast Corporation (which it would be renamed Calkins Media) acquired WTXL's license on November 30, 2005 but allowed the outsourcing agreement to continue.
+The Southern Broadcast Corporation (which it would be renamed Calkins Media) acquired WTXL's license on November 30, 2005, but allowed the outsourcing agreement to continue.
 On February 20, 2006, the partnership between the two stations was dissolved when the Southern Broadcast Corporation gave notice to terminate the agreement with Sinclair.
 As a result, WTXL moved out of the WTWC building.

 After leaving WTWC's facilities, WTXL temporarily rented studio space from WFSU-TV on the campus of Florida State University.
 On June 20, 2006, this station broke ground on new studios in a commercial park in nearby Midway.
 The station fully moved into the new facility in August 2007.
 WTXL has been digital-only since February 17, 2009.
 Between January 1992 and April 26, 2011, WTXL served as ABC's affiliate of record for Southwest Georgia, as that area did not have an affiliate of its own after WVGA ceased operations due to financial issues.
 The following day, WALB added ABC to its second digital subchannel.

 On April 11, 2016, it was reported that Calkins would exit the broadcasting industry and sell its stations to Raycom Media.
 The sale was completed on April 30, 2017.

-On June 25, 2018, Raycom Media announced that it agreed to be sold to Gray Television.
-Because the FCC prohibits a direct duopoly between two of the top four stations in the same TV market, Gray opted to retain ownership of WCTV and sell WTXL to a third party.
-On August 20, it was announced that the E. W. Scripps Company would buy WTXL and sister station KXXV in Waco, Texas (along with semi-satellite KRHD-CD in Bryan) for $55 million.
+On June 25, 2018, Raycom Media announced that it agreed to be sold to Gray Television, owner of WCTV.
+Because the FCC prohibits a direct duopoly between two of the top four stations in the same TV market, Gray opted to retain ownership of higher-rated WCTV and sell WTXL to a third party.
+On August 20, it was announced that the E. W. Scripps Company would buy WTXL and sister station KXXV in Waco, Texas (along with semi-satellite KRHD-CD in Bryan), for $55 million.
 The sale was approved the FCC on December 20, and was completed on January 2, 2019.
-This made WTXL a sister station to fellow ABC affiliate WFTS-TV in Tampa, NBC affiliate WPTV-TV in West Palm Beach, and Fox affiliate WFTX-TV in Fort Myers.

-Programming

-Syndicated programming on WTXL includes Live with Kelly and Ryan, The Kelly Clarkson Show, Judge Judy, Hot Bench, and Inside Edition among others.